Typically, lead guitar players (at least the good ones) don't simply run through an entire scale and try to pass it off as their own solo.

 It's certainly not the most beautiful thing, by any means, but it's a good example of how these pieces can lead to much longer solos and melodies.

-Now, to bring the melody higher, let's focus on the notes from the three highest strings.
+Now, to bring the melody higher, let's focus on the notes from the three highest strings in the aforementioned scale.
 Once we have a pattern developed there, we can bring the two shapes together, going from low to high or vice versa.

 You can often divide a scale by the top and bottom three strings.
 (View Larger Image)

-Here's the entire solo I've improvised for these three sections.
+Here's the entire solo I've improvised for all three bars.

 Again, not dazzling but, it illustrates the concept.